 Contract → Invoice: for work done on the Project

-Once work is confirmed (or at any stage in your workflow), you can send an invoice.
+Once work is confirmed (or at any other stage) you can send an invoice.

 Use invoices to: